Orphan Native Animal Rear and Release Association Incorporated

 Have you found an injured or young reptile?

 Generally reptiles come into care due to car hit, dog / cat attacks, poisoning or human attack.
 Few come into care because they are 'orphaned'.
-Reptiles are quite self-sufficient from a young age, they do not rely on mum and dad for survival.
+Reptiles are quite self-sufficient from a young age, they do not rely on parental supervision for survival.

 First question you will need to ask yourself, especially when locating an injured snake, is “Is this animal dangerous?”
 If you can’t answer that question, call someone who will be able to help.
 NEVER put your own safety at risk.

 Reptiles are ectothermic, which means they are unable to generate enough heat to stay at a stable temperature.
 This means if you are caring for our scaly friends, you will need an external heat source to keep them warm.
 If they are not kept at a sufficient temperature, their metabolism will shut down, and you will have a starving animal on your door, if not a dead one.

 General species that come into care are -

 Turtles – short necks and long necks etc

 Lizards – most common in care are bearded dragons and blue tongues